-Moneys in the General Fund may be invested by the Authority in (i) obligations or securities which are lawful investments for fiduciaries as set forth in Section 2.2-4519 of the Code of Virginia, 1950, as amended, (ii) any investments and deposits authorized by Sections 2.2-4500 through 2.2-4519 of the Code of Virginia 1950, as amended, permitting the investment of the funds of the Commonwealth and its political subdivisions, such as the Authority, in certain other types of investments, and (iii) any other investments permitted under any bond resolution or trust indenture of the Authority which, when acquired, have, or are general obligations of issuers who have, long-term ratings of at least AA or Aa or the highest short-term ratings, as applicable, by two rating agencies, one of which shall be Moody's or Standard & Poor's or any successor thereto.
+Moneys in the General Fund may be invested by the Authority in (i) any obligations or securities set forth in Section 2.2-4519 of the Code of Virginia, 1950, as amended, (ii) any investments and deposits authorized by Sections 2.2-4500 through 2.2-4518 of the Code of Virginia 1950, as amended, permitting the investment of the funds of the Commonwealth and its political subdivisions, such as the Authority, in certain other types of investments, and (iii) any other investments permitted under any bond resolution or trust indenture of the Authority which, when acquired, have, or are general obligations of issuers who have, long-term ratings of at least AA or Aa or the highest short-term ratings, as applicable, by two rating agencies, one of which shall be Moody's or Standard & Poor's or any successor thereto.
 Moneys pledged pursuant to a bond resolution or trust indenture of the Authority may be invested in any manner permitted by such bond resolution or trust indenture.
 Investment decisions are made by the Authority's staff.
-It is the Authority's current investment policy not to (i) invest long-term those moneys expected to be utilized in the short-term or (ii) effect leverage transactions (e.g. reverse repurchase agreements or other borrowings) for the principal purpose of profiting from changes in interest rates.
+It is the Authority's current investment policy not to invest long-term those moneys expected to be utilized in the short-term and not to effect leverage transactions (e.g. reverse repurchase agreements or other borrowings) for the principal purpose of profiting from changes in interest rates.
 The Authority reserves the right to modify its investment policy from time to time.

-As of June 30, 2017, the Authority's current investment portfolio consists principally of direct or indirect obligations of the United States of America or of its agencies and instrumentalities, including but not limited to organizations such as Fannie Mae and Ginnie Mae (collectively, "Federal Obligations"), corporate notes, bonds (including municipal bonds) and debentures, asset backed securities, certificates of deposit, repurchase agreements and commercial paper, all of which satisfy the requirements in the above referenced Sections of the Code of Virginia (see footnote 5 of the Authority's financial statements attached hereto as Appendix A).
+As of June 30, 2018, the Authority's current investment portfolio consists principally of direct or indirect obligations of the United States of America or of its agencies and instrumentalities, including but not limited to organizations such as Fannie Mae and Ginnie Mae (collectively, "Federal Obligations"), corporate notes, bonds (including municipal bonds) and debentures, asset backed securities, certificates of deposit, repurchase agreements and commercial paper, all of which satisfy the requirements in the above referenced Sections of the Code of Virginia (see footnote 5 of the Authority's financial statements attached hereto as Appendix A).
 The secondary market for investments which are not Federal Obligations has been in the past and may be in the future very illiquid.
 No assurances can be given that such investments can be sold prior to maturity or, if sold, can be sold at a price which is not materially less than the Authority's capital investment in such investment.

 Footnote 5(b) of the Authority's financial statements attached hereto as Exhibit A sets forth a combined statement of the credit risk of the Authority's investments in the General Fund and under its bond resolutions, which overall is concentrated in Money Market Securities, Agency Mortgage Backed Securities and Reverse Repurchase Agreements.
-As of June 30, 2017, the Authority had \$544,766,590 invested in Agency Mortgage Backed Securities, all of which were Ginnie Mae securities.
-As of June 30, 2017, the Authority's counterparty in the Reverse Repurchase Agreements category was as follows:
+As of March 31, 2019, the Authority had \$632,780,117 invested in Agency Mortgage Backed Securities, all of which were Ginnie Mae securities.
+As of March 31, 2019, the Authority's counterparty in the Reverse Repurchase Agreements category was as follows:

 Counterparty Principal Amount

-Cantor Fitzgerald \$475,000,000
+Cantor Fitzgerald \$325,000,000

-\$475,000,000
+Jefferies \$ 125,000,000

+\$450,000,000

-Such Reverse Repurchase Agreement is collateralized on a daily basis, generally with U.S. Treasury and agency securities, at a level equal to 102% of the market value thereof.
+Such Reverse Repurchase Agreements are collateralized on a daily basis, generally with U.S. Treasury and agency securities, at a level equal to 102% of the market value thereof.

-As of June 30, 2017, the Authority's counterparties in the Money Market Securities category were as follows:
+As of March 31, 2019, the Authority's counterparties in the Money Market Securities category were as follows:

 Counterparty Principal Amount

-Toyota Motor Credit \$ 74,870,063
+Toyota Motor Credit \$ 99,363,639

-US Bank Commercial Paper \$120,339,433
+US Bank Commercial Paper \$170,057,059

 Community Capital Bank \$ 4,000,000

-Svedbank \$ 60,000,000

-Goldman Sachs \$ 118,611
+Goldman Sachs \$ 295,135

-\$259,328,107
+\$273,715,833